anywhichway/thunderclap/README.md

 When Thunderclap is first initialized, a special user `User@dbo` with the user name `dbo` the role `dbo` and the dbo password defined in `thunderclap.json` is created.
 It also has the unique id `User@dbo`.

-You can create additional accounts with the `createUser` and change passwords with the `changePassword` methods documented above.
+You can create additional accounts with the `createUser` method and change passwords with the `changePassword` method.

 <a name="analytics"></a>
 # Inline Analytics & Hooks [top](#top)

 Inline analytics and hooks are facilitated by the use of JOQULAR patterns and tranform or hook calls in the file `when.js`.
 The transforms and hooks can be invoked from the browser, a service worker, or in the cloud.
-Yhey are not currently access controlled in the browser or a service worker.
-In the cloud transforms are invoked after it is determined primary key access is allowed but before data property access is assesed and the data is written.
+They are not currently access controlled in the browser or a service worker.
+In the cloud, transforms are invoked after it is determined primary key access is allowed but before data property access is assesed and the data is written.
 This security is applied to the transformed data.
 Hooks are called after the data is written.
+If you need to transform something and call a hook, but not write to the database either call the hook as the last action in the transform and return nothing, or use a before trigger.
 Below is an example.

 ```javascript
 (function() {